aleclarson/pug-ast/README.md

 #### Quirks

 - CSS strings are *not* escaped
-- Conditionals abort on nil and false
+- Conditionals abort on `nil` and `false`
 - Mixins cannot be used before their declaration
 - Mixins only have access to their scope and any globals
 - Mixins are always globally accessible, so nesting has no effect

+You must wrap attribute expressions (eg: `'foo' ..
+1`) with parentheses, unless the attribute value is simply a string or variable reference.

 #### Variable scoping